 Terra’s dedicated support team is here to help you with all of your platform questions!
-Our goal is to reply to your questions within one business day and to resolve the majority of inquiries within three business days.
+Our goal is to reply to your questions within one business day and to resolve the majority of inquiries within five business days.
 If complex issues arise, it may take more time, but we’ll do our best to find solutions to keep you moving forward.

 Because we are focused on Terra, technology or language questions that are not specific to Terra are out-of-scope for our support team.